openjdk/guide/src/guide/backporting.md

     /backport jdk jdk23
     /backport :jdk23

-In the first example we backport the change to JDK 21.
+In the first example we backport the change to the JDK 21 update release.
 To backport to other update releases, replace `jdk21u` with the corresponding name for the target update repository.

 The second and third example above will backport the change to a stabilization branch, in this case JDK 23.
 As before `jdk` is the name of the target repository, and `jdk23` is the name of the stabilization branch.